 Here are several forums I visit daily and interact with other members.
 Don’t be surprised that there will be mostly internet marketing forums and money-making forums 🙂

 Study them with attention because you will get many tips on properly starting a forum.

 Warrior Forum is the world’s largest Internet Marketing Community, and Marketplace and people on there tend to be very helpful to one another.
 Categories on the forum are laid out with new categories on top.
 Within each category is a sub-forum where the topics are broken down even further.

 There are millions of threads and posts on this site.
 One of the things that Warrior Forum does that keeps people coming back is to have experts offering tips, streaming advice, and answering questions.

 Right now, there are over 1,200,000 registered members and over 8,600,000 posts.
 In April 2014, Freelancer.com paid $3,2 million to purchase Warrior Forum, which had a little over 700,000 members.

 ProBlogger is a website for bloggers.
 In addition to offering a blog filled with useful tips, they’ve added a job board.

 The board is essentially a forum.
 Those who need to hire a blogger post potential jobs, and job seekers can read the potential employers’ posts and private messages.
 The forum is set up to make a profit.
-Those who are looking for an employee can pay a small fee to post their jobs.
+Those looking for an employee can pay a small fee to post their jobs.
 However, the boards are free to job seekers.
-This is a model similar to what some of the resume sites offer, such as Monster.com.
+This is a model similar to what some resume sites offer, such as Monster.com.

 7.3.
 Top Gold Forum